Our Climate is changing

 Climate Ready Stirling

-Stirling Council's first Adaptation Strategy was adopted in September 2014 and is split into 3 parts: a Strategy Summary and Action Plan and a more detailed Main Issues Report.
+Stirling Council's first Adaptation Strategy is split into 3 parts: a Strategy Summary and Action Plan and a more detailed Adaptation Main Issues Report.
 Each document is intended to stand alone but together they make up the complete Strategy.
-The Main Issues Report outlines the evidence for climate change, the expected changes to our climate, and the likely impacts for Stirling.
+The Adaption Main Issues Report outlines the evidence for climate change, the expected changes to our climate, and the likely impacts for Stirling.
 It also provides some evidence that severe weather events are already affecting the Council and its communities, with operational, reputational, financial and legal consequences.
 Further evidence indicates that these changes are part of a trend and that such weather events are likely to become more intense and more frequent, requiring action to reduce their impacts.